 The overall financial profile has improved steadily to healthy levels consistent with the 'AA-' rating, fully recovering from margin compression during 2008 and 2009.
-Operating results increased in 2011, surpassing 2007 levels due to continued volume and revenue growth and cost controls, particularly labor, benefits, and supplies expenses.
-The additional debt represented by the series 2012A issuance, will compress certain pro forma balance sheet ratios in the near term -- in particular, pro forma cash to debt will be weak -- while the organization absorbs the additional debt.
-In our opinion, though pro forma debt service coverage was healthy in fiscal 2011 due to the strong operating results, CHS' balance sheet has limited capacity for substantial future debt at the current rating.
-Management has indicated that it has no future debt plans.
+Operating results reached a peak in 2012, surpassing 2007 levels due to continued volume and revenue growth and cost controls, particularly labor, benefits, and supplies expenses.
+In March, CHS guaranteed the bonds of component unit Cleveland County HealthCare System (CCHS); the rating also reflects the CCHS debt currently guaranteed by CHS.
+In addition, the rating also reflects the additional new money debt from the series 2013A bonds.
+The additional debt represented by the series 2013A issuance will compress certain pro forma balance sheet ratios for at least the next few years; in particular, pro forma cash to debt will be a bit weak while the organization absorbs the additional debt.
+In our opinion, though pro forma debt service coverage was solid in fiscal 2012 due to the strong operating results, CHS' balance sheet has limited capacity for substantial future debt at the current rating.
+Management has indicated that it has no future debt plans beyond the series 2013A bonds.

-Management intends to spend \$1.7 billion on capital between 2012 and 2016 -- an amount that could be reduced further if management deems it necessary.
-Though the capital plan is large, in our opinion, management indicates that CHS is able to accommodate the annual spending due to its operating cash flow levels and because the plan's focus is on revenue-enhancing projects.
-In our view, the level of capital spending could limit the rate of future balance sheet accretion, particularly as the organization has added incremental debt.
-CHS has spent, on average, 2 times depreciation expense for the past four years, whereas management expects to spend at a rate of 1.3 times depreciation expense, which should help to grow the balance sheet from 2012 through 2016.
-Funding sources for the capital plan are cash from future operations (including American Recovery and Reinvestment Act funding), philanthropy, future monetization of office space, and bond proceeds from the upcoming series 2012A bonds.
+Management intends to spend \$1.4 billion on capital between 2013 and 2017.
+Management indicates that CHS is able to accommodate the annual spending due to its operating cash flow levels and because the plan's focus is on revenue-enhancing projects.
+CHS has spent, on average, 1.9 times depreciation expense for the past four years, whereas management expects to spend at a rate of 1.1 times depreciation expense, which should help to grow the balance sheet from 2013 through 2017.
+Funding sources for the capital plan are cash from future operations (including American Recovery and Reinvestment Act funding), philanthropy, future monetization of office space, and bond proceeds from the upcoming series 2013A bonds.